 In excoriation (skin-picking) disorder, skin picking is not triggered by obsessions or concerns about appearance but may be preceded by a feeling of tension or anxiety that is relieved by the skin picking, often followed by a feeling of gratification.

-Treat using cognitive-behavioral therapy that is tailored to treat specific excoriation symptoms (including habit reversal training) and/or N-acetylcysteine or an SSRI or clomipramine.
+Treat using cognitive-behavioral therapy that is tailored to treat specific excoriation symptoms (specifically habit reversal training) and/or N-acetylcysteine, memantine, or an SSRI.-acetylcysteine, memantine, or an SSRI.

 Drugs Mentioned In This Article